6 Three Parameters: Causal

 1 CI = Credible Interval

 (Intercept) corresponds to 10.0 which is \(\beta_0\).
 As always, R has, behind the scenes, estimated the entire posterior probability distribution for \(\beta_0\).
-But the basic print method for these objects can’t show the entire distribution, so it gives us summary numbers: the median and the MAD SD.
-Speaking roughly, we would expect about 95% of the values in the posterior to be within two MAD SD’s of the median.
-In other words, we are 95% confident that the true, but unknowable, average attitude toward immigration among the Treated in the population to be between 9.2 and 10.8. treatmentControl corresponds to \(\beta_1\).
-The treatmentControl estimate is -1.5 attitudes younger as the difference between “control” and “treated” has been shown to be younger regarding attitudes for the median values.
+We are 95% confident that the true, but unknowable, average attitude toward immigration among the Treated in the population to be between 9.2 and 11.
+The posterior of \(b_1\), which is the coefficient of \(control_i\), is centered around -1.5 with a 95% confidence interval between -2.5 and -0,5.

 Up until now, we have used the Bayesian interpretation of “confidence interval.”
 This is also the intuitive meaning which, outside of academia, is almost universal.
 There is a truth out there.
 We don’t know, and sometimes can’t know, the truth.
 A confidence interval, and its associated confidence level, tells us how likely the truth is to lie within a specific range.
 If your boss asks you for a confidence interval, she almost certainly is using this interpretation.

 But, in contemporary academic research, the phrase “confidence interval” is usually given a “Frequentist” interpretation.
-(The biggest divide in statistics is between Bayesians and Frequentist interpretations.
+(The biggest divide in statistics is between Bayesians and Frequentists.
 The Frequentist approach, also known as “Classical” statistics, has been dominant for 100 years.
-Its power is fading, which is why this textbook uses the Bayesian approach.)
+Its power is fading, which is why this textbook is Bayesian.)
 For a Frequentist, a 95% confidence interval means that, if we were to apply the procedure we used in an infinite number of future situations like this, we would expect the true value to fall within the calculated confidence intervals 95% of the time.
 In academia, a distinction is sometimes made between confidence intervals (which use the Frequentist interpretation) and credible intervals (which use the Bayesian interpretation).
 We won’t worry about that difference in this Primer.

 6.4 Temperance